Communicating with Anecdotes

-For the setting of Proposition~\ref{prop:3uniform}, the optimal unbiased scheme is precisely the one that always returns the middle signal.
-However, for uniform distributions, the correlation between the posterior mean and the minimum and maximum signals is stronger than the correlation between the posterior mean and the middle signal.
-One can therefore communicate more information about the posterior mean through a biased communication scheme that sometimes returns the minimum signal (or, by symmetry, sometimes returns the maximum signal).
-The full proof appears in Appendix~\ref{sec:3signals}.
+For uniform distributions and $n=3$, the correlation between the posterior mean and the minimum and maximum signals is stronger than the correlation between the posterior mean and the middle signal.
+One can therefore communicate more information about the posterior mean through a biased communication scheme ($r^*\neq 0$) that sometimes returns the minimum signal (or, by symmetry, sometimes returns the maximum signal).